Bliksempie/fractured-world/chronicles/014-the-new-world.md

 There are places in the world where someone once tried to survive — and failed.
 Tucked behind false walls, beneath floorboards, or buried under scorched soil, these caches tell forgotten stories.
 Family bunkers, lone survivor stashes, even military drops lost in chaos.
 To the desperate, a forsaken cache is salvation.
 Or a grave.

-<blockquote>"No footsteps.
+> "No footsteps.
 No Hum.
-Just dust and a prayer."</blockquote>
+Just dust and a prayer."

 - Require sharp eyes or old-world maps to locate.
 - May contain one-time-use barter options — rare materials or obscure relics.